University of Maine

 Obtained judgments in excess of $400,000 in favor of commercial landlord in lease non-payment actions.

-Represented major public utility company in connection with multiple tax appeals relating to property tax assessed on electric transmission and distribution assets valued at over $1 billion.
+Represented public utility companies in connection with multiple property tax appeals relating to electric transmission and distribution assets valued at over $1 billion.

 Represented software company in connection with breach of contract dispute with international shipping company, resolved with favorable settlement.